rcy0228/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M07_Integrating_Azure_Key_Vault_with_Azure_DevOps.md

     ```

     > **Note**: Copy both values to a text file.
 You will need them later in this lab.

-1. Now we will assign a **Reader** permission to the newly created service principal.
-Replace the **appID** with the App ID obtained from the JSON output and replace the **mySubscriptionID** with subscription ID obtained in the previous step.

-    ```
-    az role assignment create --assignee appID \
-                              --role Reader \
-                              --scope /subscriptions/mySubscriptionID
-    ```

 #### Task 2: Create an Azure Key vault